w11k/diff-patch-sync/README.md

 ## Demo

-See a running demo of a collaborative todo-app containing **Angular 7** frontend and **NestJS** Rest backend on Node.js server:
+See a running demo of a collaborative todo-app containing **Angular 7** frontend and **NestJS** Rest backend on Node.js server.

+It is recommended to use two different browsers (e.g. Chrome and Firefox) or two instances of Chrome in _private mode ("Ctrl + Shift + n")_ because IndexedDB is used and the instances should not share the database.

 **[Demo Todo App](http://todo-app.w11k.de/)**

-It is recommended to use two different browsers (e.g. Chrome and Firefox) or two instances of Chrome in _private mode ("Ctrl + Shift + n")_ because IndexedDB is used and the instances should not share the database.

 ## General